aws-samples/aws-streaming-generative-ai-application/README.md

 - Open the menu and click on *Dashboards Management* under *Management*, then click on *Saved Objects* and import *export.ndjson* which can be found in the `resources` folder.

 8. Download the review data [here]([https://jmcauley.ucsd.edu/data/amazon_v2/categoryFilesSmall/Movies_and_TV_5.json.gz](https://ai.stanford.edu/~amaas/data/sentiment/)).
 9. After the download is complete, extract the `.tar.gz` file to retrieve the folder named `aclImdb 3` or similar that contains the review data.
+Rename the review data folder to `aclImdb`.
 10. Move the extracted folder inside the `data/` directory within the downloaded repository.

 11. Modify the `DATA_DIR` path in `producer/produce.py` as required.
 Be sure to also adapt the `AWS_REGION` constant if you are deploying this in a region other than `us-east-1`.